bbarker/RustyRogue/Readme.md

 # Rusty Rogue

+## Play online

+A web-browser version of the game is available [here](https://bbarker.github.io/RustyRogue/wasm/).

 ## Building for the Browser

 A full guide with which most of these notes are based on are located